 Today you must be a lot more cautious, and a little more blunt than in the past.
 Do what you need to do to protect yourself.

-I suggest everyone read this information from the Microsoft Safety & Security Center but protecting yourself from phone scans is as simple as the one rule above.
+I suggest everyone read this information from Comparitech regarding protecting yourself from technical support scams, including the phone scam identified above.